uptodiff/kdd-cup-99-Analysis-machine-learning-python/README.md

 http://kdd.ics.uci.edu/databases/kddcup99/kddcup.data_10_percent.gz

-Extract it and used like you want.
+Extract it and use it like you want.